IFSG mail information system for the medical profession and pharmacies in special infection situations

 Defense against infectious diseases

-The public health department, to which these notifications must be submitted immediately, has the statutory task of preventing infectious diseases and communicable epidemic diseases.
-Based on the report, investigations are carried out, e.g. at contact persons, food businesses, kitchens, etc...
+The public health department, to which these reports must be submitted immediately, has the legal responsibility to prevent infectious diseases and communicable epidemic diseases.
+Based on the report, investigations are conducted, e.g., among contacts, at food establishments, in kitchens, etc.

-The aim of these investigations is to find the source of the infection and prevent the further spread of the disease.
-Unfortunately, many doctors today fail to report the disease correctly and promptly to the public health department due to ignorance or time pressure.
-This means that avoidable illnesses can be contracted by contact persons.
-Doctors who fail to comply with their reporting obligation must also expect legal action from the public health department and claims for damages from injured parties and health insurance companies.
+The purpose of these investigations is to identify the source of the infection and prevent the further spread of the disease.
+Unfortunately, many doctors today fail to report cases correctly and in a timely manner to the public health department, either due to a lack of knowledge or time constraints.
+This can lead to preventable illnesses among contacts.
+Doctors who fail to comply with their reporting obligation must also expect legal action from the public health department as well as claims for damages from affected individuals and health insurance providers.

-The reports recorded in the statistics of the health department of the city of Salzgitter are therefore not a representation of the actual situation.
-Depending on the disease, the number of unreported cases is estimated to be up to 100 times higher than the number of reports.
-Even if no cases of a particular disease are registered, the existence of such diseases cannot be ruled out in reality.
-For many of these diseases, no curative treatment is possible and mortality is increased and/or permanent damage to health or disability is common.
+The reports recorded in the statistics of the Salzgitter Public Health Department therefore do not reflect the actual situation.
+Depending on the disease, the number of unreported cases is estimated to be up to 100 times higher than the number of reported cases.
+Even if no cases of a particular disease have been registered, the presence of such diseases cannot be ruled out in reality.
+For many of these diseases, there is no curative treatment available, and mortality rates are elevated and/or permanent health impairment or disability is common.

-This makes it all the more important to get vaccinated in good time as a personal precaution.
-You can ask your family doctor for individual advice on this.
-The public health department offers a yellow fever and travel vaccination service not only for people traveling abroad.
+This makes timely protection through vaccination all the more important as a personal preventive measure.
+You can ask your primary care physician for personalized advice on this matter.
+The public health department offers a yellow fever and travel vaccination clinic—not just for travelers abroad.

-We have set up a free fax number for the legally required notifications in accordance with the Infection Protection Act (IfSG):
+We have set up a toll-free fax number for the legally required reports under the Infection Protection Act (IfSG):

 FreeCall: 0800 - 8394953

-You can reach a contact person at the public health department using the contact details below.
+You can reach a contact person at the public health department using the contact information provided below.

-You can also send us general messages/inquiries without personal data by e-mail.
+You can also send us general messages or inquiries—without including any personal information!—via email.